Aayush-Abhyarthi/microservice-app/README.md

 - The master database is what the user should provide to the application.
 If user does not have a master database and wants to start using the service, we provide the code in form of the database service.(However we believe user has their own infrastructure for the database.)

-- We have a provision to add a cashing application attached to the database if the user opt for.
+- We have a provision to add a caching application attached to the database if the user opt for.
 You can find the code for the cashing application [here](https://github.com/Aayush-Abhyarthi/caching-application).
 (This service is still under development, however some of the basic functionalities can still be used)

+- `docker build . -t myserver:latest`
+- `docker run -it -p 8000:8000 myserver:latest`